 In his essay “Infrastructures Work on Time,” Timothy Mitchell introduces the challenge to consider delay and postponement as an alternative measure by which to consider large-scale infrastructure projects, perhaps something akin to environmentalists’ call for degrowth.
-This so-called reversal is what blushes the cringe-worthy tint of romanticism upon anyone and anything that is not on board with continued modernization, yet the slowed time of which Mitchell speaks actually refers to both the material durability of built infrastructure like railroads and highways, as well as the durational temporality by which “the present extracts wealth from the future” via investment, credit, and accumulated interest.
+This so-called reversal is what blushes the cringe-worthy tint of romanticism upon anyone and anything that is not on board with continued modernization, yet the slowed time of which Mitchell speaks actually refers to both the material durability of built infrastructure like railroads and highways, and the durational temporality by which “the present extracts wealth from the future” via investment, credit, and accumulated interest.
 As such, the waiting time of accrued revenue is just as much a desired variable of the mandates for growth, conquest, and development as any luddite’s call to slow things down.

 The temporality of the accident, however, is not necessarily about slowing down or speeding up; it nestles within the gaps between past and future – rips in a planned timeline of the experiment which alter the trajectory of otherwise hypothesized futures.
 A French chemist clumsily knocks over a flask and inadvertently invents safety glass.
 World War I nurses appropriate particular cellulose bandages meant for wounded soldiers, unintentionally launching the disposable menstrual pad industry.
-Scientists answering to the US government’s calls for synthetic rubber in light of shortages during World War II fail with a too-malleable silicone polymer, which later goes on to become the classic children’s fidget toy Silly Putty.
-The nature of “accident” in these examples of great technologies that have revolutionized our world today are each tonally distinct.
+Scientists answering the US government’s calls for synthetic rubber in light of shortages during World War II fail with a too-malleable silicone polymer, which later goes on to become the classic children’s fidget toy Silly Putty.
+The nature of “accident” in these examples of great technologies that have revolutionized our world are each tonally distinct.
 The ensuing invention may be the result of accident, but the manner by which each have come about varies – from literal mishap to astute, reappropriated use to a failed experiment that begets a new commercially-viable twist.
 By virtue of these diversions in the timeline, long, profitable futures are had by those who manage to grasp hold of the resources to control the technology and its production.
-Magically, what was before an unforeseen glitch in the present becomes once again part of the mandate for development, efficiency, and managed space-time.
+Magically, what had been an unforeseen glitch becomes, in the present, part of the mandate for development, efficiency, and managed space-time.

-What we are interested in here though, has perhaps less to do with such historically repeated conquests but the temporality of the unrepeatable – that which cannot be so readily scaled up.
+What we are interested in here though, perhaps has less to do with such historically repeated conquests and more with the temporality of the unrepeatable – that which cannot be so readily scaled up.
 For what sets the precedent of military/state and corporate handshakes is precisely the grip upon resources which turns accidents into #products, the disenfranchised into the #revitalised, and disuse into #innovation.
-Scientific and technological accidents easily become planned uses of time, space, and other resources because they often occur as fissures within institutional practice, therefore easily co-opted: Humvee becomes Hummer; chest pain medication becomes Viagra; treatment for cross-sightedness becomes Botox.
+Scientific and technological accidents easily become the planned use of time, space, and other resources because they often occur as fissures within institutional practice, and are therefore easily co-opted: Humvee becomes Hummer; chest pain medication becomes Viagra; treatment for cross-sightedness becomes Botox.